stoyanr/cf-zoo/README.md

 # cf-lite
-Developer’s version of CF &amp; MySQL Broker

-This repo provides an easy way to try out [Cloud Foundry](https://github.com/cloudfoundry/cf-release) on your laptop or desktop by installing the runtime and the [MySQL Broker](https://github.com/cloudfoundry/cf-mysql-broker).
+This repo provides an easy way to try out [Cloud Foundry](https://github.com/cloudfoundry/cf-release) on your laptop or desktop.
+It installs Cloud Foundry and the [MySQL Broker](https://github.com/cloudfoundry/cf-mysql-broker).

 # Prerequisites